Turban

-A keski is a type of turban mainly worn by female Sikhs, with a long piece of cloth roughly half the length of a traditional "single turban", but not cut and sewn to make a double-width "Double Turban" (or Double Patti).
+A keski is a type of turban mainly worn by female Sikhs, with a long piece of cloth roughly half the length of a traditional "single turban", but not cut and sewn to make a double-width "double turban" (or double patti).

 Wearing turbans is common among Sikh men (Dastar), and infrequently women.
 They are also worn by Hindu monks.
 The headgear also serves as a religious observance, including among Shia Muslims, who regard turban-wearing as Sunnah mu'akkadah ('confirmed tradition').
 The turban is also the traditional headdress of Sufi scholars.
 Muslim men might wear the turban (Imama) during prayer.
 Additionally, turbans have often been worn by nobility, regardless of religious background.

 Turbans come in a variety of styles, and the method of wrapping can vary.
 Some turbans are simple and functional, while others are elaborate and serve ceremonial or formal purposes.
 The way a turban is tied can indicate the wearer's social or marital status, religious affiliation, or regional identity.
 Aside from cultural and religious significance, turbans are also practical headwear.
 They provide protection from the sun, dust, and wind.
 In some regions with hot climates, turbans can help keep the head cool.

 History

 The earliest depiction of a turban can be found on a Mesopotamian sculpture dating back to 2350 BCE.
 A style of turban called a phakeolis continued to be worn in that region by soldiers of the Byzantine army in the period 400–600, as well as by Byzantine civilians as depicted in Greek frescoes from the 10th century in the province of Cappadocia in modern Turkey, where it was still worn by their Greek-speaking descendants in the early 20th century.

+Ancient Persian society contributed significantly to the development of headgear traditions.
+One prominent example is the qalansuwa, a type of hat worn by elites during the Sasanian Empire, it was adopted by other Islamic caliphates It existed in different forms, including regular and tall versions, with the taller style often associated with court ceremonies and displays of rank.

 The Islamic prophet, Muhammad, who lived 570–632, wore an Imama turban.
 The style of turban he introduced was a cap with a cloth tied around it; this headwear is known as Imama and was emulated by Muslim kings and scholars throughout history.
 Shia clerics today wear white turbans unless they are descendants of Muhammad or sayyid, in which case they wear a black turban.
 Many Muslim men choose to wear green, because it represents paradise, especially among followers of Sufism.
 In parts of North Africa, where blue is common, the shade of a turban can signify the tribe of the wearer.

 Late fourth century Byzantine woman, wearing a phakeolis.

 14th century Byzantine, Theodore Metochites, presenting a model of the renovated Chora Church, while wearing a striped turban.